 The best collection of all things paranormal is the Haunted History Trail of New York State, with opportunities to discover over 400 years of history and maybe make some disembodied friends along the way.
 Their website is chock full of creepy locations, spirit hunts, guided tours, haunted inns, ghostly events, and even other-worldly dining all across New York State for the paranormal-curious, even some locations that cater to spectral investigation teams.

 Tour a historic asylum

-Try to make a date with a real ghost at Rolling Hills Asylum in the Greater Niagara town of East Bethany.
-This is not a theatrical attraction—it is an actual historical asylum and one of the most haunted locations in the world, featured on shows like Travel Channel's Ghost Adventures.
-There are tours ranging from two-hour historical flashlight walking tours to the three-hour Psych Hold and eight-hour Captive stay.
-They also have four-hour private quarantined hunts for you and your friends, plus private Ghost Hunts.
+Rolling Hills Asylum in the Greater Niagara town of East Bethany is not a theatrical attraction—it is an actual historical asylum and one of the most haunted locations in the world, featured on shows like Travel Channel's Ghost Adventures.
+There are two-hour historical flashlight walking tours, plus private and group Ghost Hunts.
+There are a variety of events and tours to book, including a two-hour historical flashlight walking tour, plus private and group Ghost Hunts.

 Medical museums to make you shiver

-From bloodletting to electric shock therapy, what was once cutting-edge medicine can years later seem outlandish.
+Medical practices that were once considered cutting-edge can now seem outlandish.
 The Dr. Best House & Medical Museum in Middleburgh is a step back into a historic Victorian home and medical office.
 The site features a myriad of preserved items, including antique medical equipment like Dr. Best's bottles of potions that range from Hemlock Oil to Digitalis to Calamine Powder.
 Special paranormal programs are held at various times of the year as well.
 In addition, the Saranac Laboratory Museum tells the fascinating story of Saranac Lake's role in the treatment of tuberculosis.

 Explore castle ruins

 On an island just off the shores of the Hudson River are the mysterious, ornate, still-standing remains of Bannerman Castle.
 It was once an ammunition storage facility modeled on a Scottish castle.
 Now the Bannerman Castle Trust hosts tours, special dinners, theatrical experiences, and outdoor film screenings.

 Find great graveyard tours